tbdsux/disinter.py/docs/README.md

 # disinter.py

-Discord bot to respond to interactions via webhook.
+A discord interactions library to receieve interactions via HTTP Posts with an API endpoint.

 ## Usage